zxing-js/library/readme.md

 - [x] Document browser usage

 Todo:
+- [ ] Implement QR barcode generation in browser to svg
 - [ ] Port pdf417 format with unit and browser tests and documentation
 - [ ] Adapt documentation for JSDoc, generate documentation, cleanup source files
+- [ ] Create automatic tests for all major current browsers
 - [ ] Port aztec format with unit and browser tests
-- [ ] Create automatic tests for all major current browsers
 - [ ] Port multi parsing with unit and browser tests and documentation
 - [ ] Port datamatrix format with unit and browser tests and documentation
 - [ ] Port maxicode format with unit and browser tests and documentation